 INARI IS

 INARI- the Goddess of Rice also called Uga no Mitama.
+SHE IS THE PATRON OF FOXES AND BLACKSMITHS AS WELL.

 The fox whose image is always found in her temples, is her servant or messenger.Though the more igno rant worshippers take that wily beast for the goddess herself .There is some confusion with regard to the sex of Inari, who is occasionally represented as a bearded man